SM-Noushan/neo-blog-server/README.md

 ## Overview

-Neo Blog is a robust backend application designed for a blogging platform.
+<a href="https://neo-blog-server.vercel.app/" style="text-decoration: none; font-size: 1.125em; font-weight: bold;">Neo Blog</a> is a robust backend application designed for a blogging platform.
 It facilitates users and admins with role-based features for managing blogs.
 The platform supports secure authentication, advanced authorization, and rich API functionalities such as search, sort, and filter.

+##### Credentials (Admin):

+    - Email: admin@admin.admin
+    - Password: admin12

 ---